kktse/kktse.github.io/_posts/2019-11-27-science-of-motorsport-review.markdown

 outside of the vehicle.
 Vestibular exercises are primarily used for concussion therapy.
 Can they be applied after periods of increased physiological demand to improve balance and coordination?
-Racing simulators can be used to emulate the visual and audible stimuli of high-speed vehicle maneuvering, and can be integrated into a training routine to emulate conditions in the race car.
+Racing simulators can be used to emulate the visual and audio stimuli of high-speed vehicle maneuvering, and can be integrated into a training routine to emulate the conditions in a race car.

 # Optimal Control
 With the rise of autonomous vehicles, can the same technology be used to bring